naistangz/Technical_Training/docs/Week9_Networking/README.md

 - In the cloud, Egress still means traffic that is leaving from inside the private network out to public internet
 - In cloud, Ingress refers to unsolicited traffic sent from an address in public Internet to the private network - it is not a response to a request initiated by an inside system
 - Firewalls are designed to decline this request unless there is a specific rule and configuration that allows ingress connections.

+## What is an Elastic IP?
+- A permanent IP for your instance.
+- Public static IPv4 address which is reachable from the Internet.
+- When launching en EC2 instance within the VPC, you can receive a Public IP.
+- Once you stop that instance and restart the instance you get a new Public IP for the same instance.
+- To overcome this problem, we attach an Elastic IP to an instance which doesn't change after you stop/start the instance.
+- Useful if you regularly SSH into an instance but AWS want to discourage people from holding onto Elastic IPs that are not in use.